tomking/advent-of-code/README.md

 # adventOfCode2020
-A repository to hold my solutions to the Advent of Code 2020 Puzzles.
+A repository to hold my solutions to the :christmas_tree: Advent of Code :christmas_tree: 2020 Puzzles.